GunnerLab/mcce4_tutorial/docs/tests/ex1.md

 In this first exercise, we will introduce how to use basic pre-check tool called `p_info` on a real protein structure to confirm its compatibility with __MCCE4__.
 This exercise serves as a __sanity check__ before running any pKₐ, Em, or microstate calculations.

+{: .important }
+> __We highly reccomend__ always running `p_info` on a new protein structure, since it always you to:
+> - Implore if protien file contents are compatible for an MCCE4 simulation
+> - Build intuition about what MCCE4 “sees” in your structure
+> - Identify potential problems before performing expensive calculations
+> - Recognize unsupported cofactors and nonstandard residue names
+> - Decide whether new topology files or residue renaming are required

 ---

 __What does `p_info` do?__